Home » Course » Breakfast

 400℉ for 12 to 20 minutes, depending on how thick your bacon is and how crispy you like your bacon etc. Check at 12-minute mark and add on time if needed.
 Once the bacon is removed from the oven, pat with paper towel to remove excess grease, then cut into 1-inch slices.

 Bacon definitely gives this breakfast tacos a boost in flavor, and I for one thinks it makes magic happen in breakfast tacos!
-For those wondering about ratios, I typically do 1 egg to 1 oz of bacon to one small tortilla.
+For those wondering about ratios, I typically do 1 egg to 1 oz of bacon per one small tortilla.

 Step 2: Making the perfect scrambled eggs